 Rare Gauguin fetches 9.5m euros at Paris auction

-[PARIS] A rare canvas by French artist Paul Gauguin from his time in Tahiti fetched 9.5 million euros (S$14.4 million) in Paris on Tuesday, nearly twice its estimated value, the auction house said.
+A RARE canvas by French artist Paul Gauguin from his time in Tahiti fetched 9.5 million euros (S$14.4 million) in Paris on Tuesday, nearly twice its estimated value, the auction house said.

 The buyer is an "international collector", the Artcurial auction house said, adding the artwork depicting an evocative Tahiti landscape would remain in France.